 This grand piazza is the most striking in Trieste sightseeing.
-The Italian flag proudly flies over the “Unity of Italy Square” with architecture dominating it on three sides.
-The fourth side is open to the shore as if to welcome guest with open arms.
+The Italian flag proudly flies over the “Unity of Italy Square,” with architecture dominating it on three sides.
+The fourth side is open to the shore as if to welcome guests with open arms.

 Roman Theater Ruins

-We won’t say Roman Ruins are completely scarce in Europe yet you can’t see them in a lot of cities you vacation to.
-But you can in Trieste!
-And it’s a really quick spot to visit because it’s something you see from the sidewalk and view within five minutes (including stopping to take photos, free of charge).
+The Roman Ruins in Trieste are a really quick spot to visit because it's something you see from the sidewalk and view within five minutes (including stopping to take photos, free of charge).

 Piazza Della Borsa

-This beautiful square is on the smaller side compared to its neighbor, Piazza dell’Unito d’Italia (above), but it’s impressive nonetheless.
-Historically, it served as the stock exchange area and center of commerce in Trieste.
+This beautiful square is smaller than its neighbor, Piazza dell'Unito d'Italia (above), but it's impressive nonetheless.
+Historically, it served as Trieste's stock exchange area and center of commerce.

-We visited in November so we didn’t have as much daylight as visiting in the summer, per se.
+We visited in November, so we didn't have as much daylight as visiting in the summer, per se.
 Thus we wanted to drive back to Piran as close to sunset as possible.
-If we had more time and daylight we would have gone to see the Basilica Forense ruins and San Giusto Castle, right next to each other, within Trieste’s city center.
-It’s close to the Roman Ruins but an uphill climb, atop a hill overlooking the city.
-But now we have a reason to go back!

-That being said we did a lot within five hours in Trieste and felt like we made the right decision to go on a day trip from Piran.
+We did a lot within five hours in Trieste and knew we made the right decision to go on a day trip from Piran.
 We headed to Koper when we left Trieste to see the quaint coastal town in Slovenia before reaching our hotel for the night on Tartini Square.